-Economic activity in the non-manufacturing sector grew in November for the 35th consecutive month, say the nation's purchasing and supply executives in the latest Non-Manufacturing ISM Report On Business®.Click on graph for larger image.
+Economic activity in the non-manufacturing sector grew in March for the 50th consecutive month, say the nation's purchasing and supply executives in the latest Non-Manufacturing ISM® Report On Business®.Click on graph for larger image.

 This graph shows the ISM non-manufacturing index (started in January 2008) and the ISM non-manufacturing employment diffusion index.

-This was above the consensus forecast of 53.6% and indicates faster expansion in November than in October.
-The internals were mixed with the employment index down, but new orders up.
+This was slightly below the consensus forecast of 53.5% and indicates faster expansion in March than in February.